autodesk-platform-services/aps-mcp-server-nodejs/docs/part3-mcp-tools/index.md

 In this part of the tutorial you will implement individual tools for our MCP server, and test them out.

-## Get Accounts & Projects
+## Get Projects

-First, we will implement the **Get Accounts & Projects** tool.
-This tool will return a list of hubs and projects the service account has access to.
+First, we will implement the **Get Projects** tool.
+This tool will return a list of accounts and projects the service account has access to.

-### Implement Get Accounts & Projects Tool
+### Implement Get Projects Tool

 Create `tools/get-projects.js` with the following code: